JuliaNLSolvers/Optim.jl/docs/src/algo/linesearch.md

 Different line search algorithms can be assigned with the `linesearch` keyword argument to the given algorithm.

+`LineSearches` also allows the user to decide how the initial step length for the line search algorithm is chosen.
+This is set with the `alphaguess` keyword argument for the `Optim` algorithm.
+The default procedure varies.

 ## Example
 This example compares two different line search algorithms on the Rosenbrock problem.